hollyz1jderveld/hollyz1jderveld.github.io/index.md

 ## holly zijderveld

-I'm an anthropologist focusing on science, technology, craft and information.
+I'm an anthropologist (researcher, writer) focusing on science, technology, craft and information.
 I'm interested in fibre, paper, and technology, and all of the things I can do with them.
 This extends to knitting, philately, writing, and archiving.

 #### You can read my blog [here](https://hollyz1jderveld.github.io/blog/contents).
 *My new blog post: [alice_and_eve_2024](https://hollyz1jderveld.github.io/blog/pages/aae_2024)*